Albanian mafia: Italy

+Among the most important Albanian mobsters active in Italy are: Arben Zogu: boss of a drug trafficking crime group active in Rome.
+Ismail Rebeshi: drug lord active in the city of Viterbo and in its province.
+Ermal Arapaj: drug lord active in the region of Lazio.
+Dorian Petoku: one of the most notorious Albanian drug traffickers active in Rome.
+Janku Kristo Dhimitraq also known as "Janku Kristo", born in 1969, involved in a big drug trafficking scheme with the Barese Strisciuglio clan.

+In July 2025, the Prosecutor’s Office of Verona, together with SPAK (the Albanian Special Anti-Corruption and Organized Crime Prosecutor’s Office) and the Guardia di Finanza, carried out an investigation targeting the Albanian mafia involved in international cocaine trafficking.
+The group reinvested drug trafficking proceeds in real estate in the province of Verona, including a building in Nogarole Rocca with 30 rental units and another property valued at over 4 million euros.
+A preventive seizure was ordered on financial assets, company shares, and real estate linked to money laundering.
+Investigations revealed a Verona-based real estate company receiving large, unusual bank transfers from Albania, connected to two brothers leading the clan, one an international fugitive, the other imprisoned in Belgium for a murder linked to drug trafficking disputes.
+Italian accomplices, allegedly on the clan’s payroll, were also investigated.
+The operation involved joint efforts between Italian authorities and SPAK, with financial and telecommunications surveillance confirming complex money laundering activities, including the use of an Albanian fruit and vegetable company to conceal illicit funds.

 Trading route

 The Albanian mafia reportedly uses specific trading routes to transport narcotics and illegal immigrants to Italy.
 Their southern route is via Montenegro and Albania.
 Access is then gained to Italy by boat.

 Sicilian Mafia – Cosa Nostra

 Since the beginning of the 1990s, Italy has been clamping down hard on the Sicilian Mafia.
 According to the deputy director of the Center for Strategic and International Studies (CSIS), at the end of the 1990s the mafia sought to survive this crackdown by forming a "symbiotic" relationship with the Albanian crime families known as fares, who provided the struggling Sicilians a hand in a number of services in their operations across Italy.
 Today, both Sicilian mafia groups and the 'Ndrangheta are believed to have franchised out prostitution, gambling, and drug dealing in territories along the Adriatic coast to the Albanians.
 One CSIS report even claimed that this partnership had proved so successful that the Sicilian mafia established a 'headquarters' in Vlorë, a coastal town in southern Albania at the close of the 1990s.

 Albanian clandestine immigrants started arriving at Italian ports in 1991.
 By 1997, the immigration had come under the control of the Albanian and Italian criminal groups, tightening relationships between them.
 The Albanian criminal gangs have recently created in Sicily relations of interest with the Cosa Nostra.